orellazri/coda-mcp/README.md

 - `API_KEY`: Your Coda API key.
 You can generate one from your Coda account settings.
 - `DOC_ID`: The ID of the Coda document you want the server to interact with.
 You can find this in the document's URL (the part after `_d`).

-This MCP is also available with Docker, like so:
+This MCP server is also available with Docker, like so:

 ```json
 {